-The phases from the cell division cycle have been detected by estimating the DNA content of cells using flux cytometry and chloroplast division have been observed under the fluorescence microscope, as described in Materials and Methods.
-The same rhythmicity analysis, also described in Materials and Methods, carried out with the transcriptomic and proteomic data, is also achieved using cytometry data generated from the three days in a row under light-dark cycles.
+The phases from the cell division cycle have been detected by estimating the DNA content of cells, using flow cytometry, and chloroplast division observed under the fluorescence microscope, as described in Materials and Methods.
+The same rhythmicity analysis carried out with the transcriptomic and proteomic data, is also achieved using cytometry data, generated from the three days in a row under light-dark cycles.

 Under summer photoperiod, G1, S and G2|M phases present significant rhythmic profiles with p-values of 2.96x10-6, 3.84x10-4 and 0.017, respectively.
 Whereas under winter photoperiod, only G1 and S phases present significant rhythmic profiles with p-values of 3.08x10-3 and 0.067, respectively.
-In agreement with our transcriptomic and proteomic analyses, a decrease in synchronization manifested as a reduction in amplitude is observed under winter photoperiod (Fig 33-A).
-The reduction in amplitude is so drastic in the G2|M phase that RAIN is not able to detect a rhythmic profile.
+In agreement with transcriptomic and proteomic analyses, a decrease in synchronization, manifested as a reduction in amplitude, is observed under winter photoperiod (Fig 33-A).
+The reduction in amplitude is so drastic in the G2|M phase that RAIN programe is not able to detect a rhythmic profile.
 This suggest that cell division cycles of each individual cell in the culture are more synchronized during summer photoperiod.
-Also, there is a significant anticipation of the phase described by this biological rhythm, suggesting that cell division cycle is shifted ~4h between seasons as well as a lower percentage of committed cells under winter photoperiod. (añadir boxplot mostrando estas diferencias?)
+Also, there is a significant anticipation of the phase, suggesting that cell division cycle is shifted ~4h between seasons as well as a lower percentage of committed cells under winter photoperiod. (añadir boxplot mostrando estas diferencias?)

 The mean percentage of cells involved in G1, S and G2|M phases are calculated for each time point.
 These data are used to illustrate a temporal program of the cell division cycle of Ostreococcus under both photoperiods (Fig. 33- B,C).
 Under summer photoperiod, G1 phase takes place during the light hours, the maximum percentage of cells in this phase are detected around ZT8 (coinciding with the maximum irradiance hours).
-After commitment, the percentage of cells in G1 phase decrease while the percentage of cells in S phase increase.
+After commitment, the percentage of cells in G1 phase decreases while the percentage of cells in S phase increases.
 The majority of cells are in S phase around and after sunset (between ZT16 and ZT20).
-From that moment, the percentage of cells in G2|M phase increase gradually as they successfully duplicate its DNA.
-The transition from G2|M phase to G1, which indicates that cell division has been achieved, takes place around ZT4.
-This suggest that cell division in Ostreococcus takes place after sunrise in summer conditions (Fig. 33-B).
+From that moment, the percentage of cells in G2|M phase increases gradually as they successfully duplicate its DNA.
+The transition from G2|M to G1, which indicates that cell division has been achieved, takes place around ZT4.
+This suggest that cell division in Ostreococcus takes place after sunrise in summer (Fig. 33-B).

 Under winter photoperiod, in agreement with what has been observed in summer photoperiod, G1 phase coincide with the maximum irradiance hours (corresponding to ZT4 in this photoperiod) and the S phase takes place 4h hours after sunset (corresponding to ZT8 in this photoperiod).
-However, the G2|M phase present not only an adjustment to the photoperiod, but a reorganization in order to anticipate the small number of light hours ahead.
+However, the G2|M phase presents not only an adjustment to the photoperiod, but a reorganization in order to anticipate the small number of light hours ahead.
 During winter photoperiod, G2|M phase takes place only during the night.
 Right when the sun rises, cell division is achieved so cells are ready to grow during the morning.
-It suggest that cell division cycle, as it is strongly influenced by the circadian clock, can anticipate cyclic changes like the short time of light in winter photoperiods.
+It suggest that cell division cycle is strongly influenced by the circadian clock and can anticipate cyclic changes like the short time of light in winter photoperiod.
 To anticipate it, the circadian clock ensures that all cells enter G1 phase right during sunrise so any hour of light is wasted (Fig. 33-A).
 This anticipation is also observed in chloroplast division.
-Under summer photoperiod, chloroplast duplication is achieved during the last part of the night (ZT20) (Fig. 33-D) and during ZT16 under winter photoperiods.
-Before sunrise, there are already a substantial number of cells with only one chloroplast during winter photoperiods (Fig. 33-E).
+Under summer photoperiod, chloroplast duplication is achieved during the last part of the night (ZT20) (Fig. 33-D) and during ZT16 under winter photoperiod.
+Before sunrise, there are already a substantial number of cells with only one chloroplast during winter photoperiod (Fig. 33-E).